amrobbins/Thor/Utilities/TensorOperations/Cub/ReductionArchitecture.md

 genuinely irregular-view fallback packs dimensions, strides, and axis lists into a rank-sized GPU metadata tensor while stamping.
 There is no cuDNN-derived rank-8 limit; the only representation bound is that axis identifiers are `uint32_t`.

 Value reductions support sum, product, mean, min, max, L1 norm, L2 norm, and sum-of-squares.
+VALUE-BINARY-CLEANUP keeps input transforms and reduction operators compile-time specialized while sharing additive finalization at output granularity: Sum, Mean, and the final composed L2 stage use one `IdentityFp32 + AdditiveFinalizeFp32` kernel matrix, while SumSquares and complete L2 use one `SquareFp32 + AdditiveFinalizeFp32` matrix.
+Division and optional square root are runtime finalizer data paid once per output, so L2 does not instantiate independent copies of every tiled/CUB reduction geometry. `CubReductionMean.cu` and `CubReductionL2Norm.cu` remain intentionally template-free.
 Dense argmin/argmax use the same geometry classification.
 ARG-DIRECT-1 keeps the device-wide CUB path but narrows its candidate index to UINT32 whenever the full reduction domain permits it.
 Physically contiguous fixed segments in the normal UINT32 domain use a Thor-owned warp-per-segment backend: each warp peels a bounded scalar head to a 16-byte boundary, reads the segment bulk through